 In this culture of oversharing, we put a scary amount of data out there and, sometimes we forget that some things are better hidden from public eyes and the cloud.
 Don’t be surprised if, in the future, an artificial intelligence can create a simulacrum of us a la Black Mirror.

-In a nutshell, identity theft is the intentional use of a person’s identity, usually for monetary gain or criminal activities at the expense of the victim.
-Most of the time, identity thieves pose as their victims by obtaining sensitive information like names, social security numbers, identity cards, and credit card information.
+In a nutshell, stolen identities pertains to the intentional use of one’s personal details, usually for monetary gain or criminal activities at the expense of the victim.
+Most of the time, identity thieves pose as their victims by obtaining sensitive information such as names, social security numbers, identity cards, and credit card information.
 Some of these crimes go undetected for a very long time.

 In the old days, identity theft was merely confined to the thieves creating credit cards under your name and maxing them out, leaving you with a heaping pile of debts you don’t even know about.
 However, criminals have evolved with the times.

 Just recently, social media was abuzz with the proliferation of fake Facebook accounts.
 People were quick to look up their names and found dubious namesakes on the social media platform.